bc-rco/webslides/22-2190 CCT Rogers Bar Tech Review.md

 - Rare opportunity for boat-based camping
 - Access to area for cultural practices and lifeways

-# Criteria 1:Site Suitability
+# Criteria 1: Site Suitability
 - Already part of tribal lands, intended for this use, and currently being used for boat camping
 - Rare, epic beaches are some of the nicest in state
 - Deep inlets create much more linear beach length than other sites, and protect cove area from wind

-# Criteria 1:Planning Success
+# Criteria 1: Planning Success
 - CCT has strong planning department, with robust practices, and close partnership with architecture partners
 - 30 years of planning grants with RCO
 - Two recent BFP planning grants, with Keller Ferry Launch development completed and Nicholson Beach planned for 2024

-# Criteria 1:Sustainability
+# Criteria 1: Sustainability
 - This is a key factor in intent and design
 - Purpose of project is to improve sustainability and usability of site, to improve user experience while reducing current environmental impacts
 - Focus will be on waste management, erosion reduction, fire prevention, and so on

-# Criteria 1:Cost-benefit
+# Criteria 1: Cost-benefit
 - Majority of land is already owned, approved for future recreational use
 - More "beach per buck"
 - Efficient planning costs
 - Will eventually result in massive recreational benefit of 300 acre site
 - Economic and cultural benefits will bring additional value to tribes

-# Criteria 1:Boats on Trailers
+# Criteria 1: Boats on Trailers
 - Yes, this will primarily be for boats on trailers
 - Launching from other sites, coming here by boat to camp
 - Launch development considered for future phases

-# Criteria 1:Boating Experience
+# Criteria 1: Boating Experience
 - This area can provide a world-class boating experience!
 - The lake is exceptional, the camping will be lovely
 - And beach camping from a boat is a special experience, even for long-time boaters and campers